Dark Matter implications from the LZ, PandaX-4T and XENONnT Data

-\textbf{Velocity-dependent and inelastic interactions}.\\ Motivated by the excess and the insufficient understanding of the DEC charge yield, we investigate DM interpretations of the \XEn and \LZ data.
-Since the excess in both experiments are above 20 $\rm keV_{NR}$, in this work, we consider two classes of DM models: The first class involves velocity-dependent DM-nucleus elastic interactions, systematically described within the DM Effective Field Theory (DMEFT)~\cite{Cao:2009uw, An:2010kc, Fan:2010gt, Fitzpatrick:2012ix, Gluscevic:2015sqa, DeSimone:2016fbz, Liem:2016xpm, Bishara:2017pfq, Song:2023jqm}.
+\textbf{Velocity-dependent and inelastic interactions}.\\ Motivated by the high-energy NR-like events and the limited understanding of the DEC charge yield, we investigate DM interpretations of the \LZ,\px and \XEn data.
+Since these events in all experiments are above 20 $\rm keV_{NR}$, in this work, we consider two classes of DM models: The first class involves velocity-dependent DM-nucleus elastic interactions, systematically described within the DM Effective Field Theory (DMEFT)~\cite{Cao:2009uw, An:2010kc, Fan:2010gt, Fitzpatrick:2012ix, Gluscevic:2015sqa, DeSimone:2016fbz, Liem:2016xpm, Bishara:2017pfq, Song:2023jqm}.
 Two representative dimension seven operators entering our analysis are

 Here, $\chi$ denotes a spin-1/2 Dirac fermion DM particle, $G_{\mu\nu}^a$ ($\widetilde{G}_{\mu\nu}^a$) are the gluon field-strength tensor and its dual, and $\Lambda$ denotes the cutoff scale.
-We focus on these two operators because, in the nonrelativistic limit, their DM–nucleus scattering amplitudes scale as $q$ and $q^2$, respectively, where $q$ is the momentum transfer.
-Consequently, the corresponding recoil-energy spectra are suppressed at low $E_R$.
-Other operators can exhibit similar $q$-scalings; however, detailed numerical studies show that they do not fit the excess as well as $\mathcal{Q}_3^{(7)}$ and $\mathcal{Q}_4^{(7)}$.
+We perform a systematic scan over the operators in the Chiral EFT framework~\cite{Bishara:2017pfq}.
+Among all operators considered in the scan, we find that only a limited subset, in particular $\mathcal{Q}_3^{(7)}$ and $\mathcal{Q}_4^{(7)}$, can provide an acceptable description of the observed spectral features.
+In the nonrelativistic limit, their DM–nucleus scattering amplitudes scale as $q$ and $q^2$, respectively, where $q$ is the momentum transfer.
+Consequently, the corresponding recoil-energy spectra are suppressed at low $E_\mathrm{R}$.

 These partonic operators are matched onto their nonrelativistic counterparts at leading order in chiral counting~\cite{Bishara:2017pfq}.
-The resulting scattering cross sections are formulated in terms of nuclear response functions, which are primarily obtained from theoretical nuclear-structure calculations and partially validated against experimental data~\cite{Fitzpatrick:2012ix}.
-The matching of the partonic DMEFT operators to the nonrelativistic EFT is done by a Mathematica package \DDM~\cite{Bishara:2017nnn}.
-Then, the recoil rate spectra are calculated by \DFF~\cite{Anand_2014}.
+The resulting scattering cross sections are expressed in terms of nuclear response functions, which are mainly obtained from theoretical nuclear-structure calculations and partially validated against experimental data~\cite{Fitzpatrick:2012ix}.
+The matching of partonic DMEFT operators to the nonrelativistic EFT is performed using the Mathematica package \DDM~\cite{Bishara:2017nnn}, and the resulting recoil spectra are then computed with \DFF~\cite{Anand_2014}.
+We assume a standard Maxwell–Boltzmann velocity distribution for the local dark matter halo; a detailed exploration of astrophysical uncertainties is beyond the scope of this work.

 The second class corresponds to inelastic DM.
 In this class, the DM particle transitions to a slightly heavier or lighter state with a small mass splitting, $m'_{\rm DM} = m_{\rm DM} + \delta$, after scattering with a nucleon.
 Both endothermic ($\delta > 0$)~\cite{Tucker-Smith:2001myb} and exothermic ($\delta < 0$)~\cite{Graham:2010ca,Batell:2009vb} scenarios are considered.
 In order to isolate the effect of inelastic scattering, we focus on the vector-vector spin-independent (SI) interaction $\frac{1}{\Lambda^2}\left(\bar{\chi} \gamma_\mu \chi'\right)\left(\bar{q} \gamma^\mu q\right)$.
 In the endothermic case, the minimum velocity required to produce a given recoil energy $E_R$ is